Ettelbruck railway station

 The original station was completed in 1862.
 In 2014, the Chamber of Deputies voted in favour of modernizing the station, including replacing the original station building, at a cost of €156.5 million.
-The old station was demolished in 2022, and as of February 2025, the project is due to be completed in 2027.
+The old station was demolished in 2022, and as of November 2025, the wider project, which also includes a road underpass and a large youth hostel, is due to be completed between 2027 and 2029.

 As of 2022, it was the fourth-busiest station in Luxembourg, with over 1.7 million passengers that year.